How to Save Money on a Wedding Dress

 Photo © Naya Custom Bridal | See their Bridebook profile

-Much like the cost of the dress itself, the cost of alterations can vary based on factors such as location, time, the skills required, and the experience of the seamstress.
+Much like the cost of the dress itself, the cost of alterations can vary based on factors such as location, time, the skills required, and the experience of the tailor.
 It can also be cheaper to have the alterations done at the same boutique you bought your dress at as part of a package.

 The typical price you might expect to pay for wedding dress alterations is between £100 and £500.
 However, this is totally dependent on the amount of work required.